×

 How to Prevent Parkinson's Disease

 Aging is the biggest risk factor for Parkinson’s disease, but there are ways to help reduce its progression.
-Parkinson's disease is the second most common disorder as a result of degeneration of brain cells.
+Parkinson's disease is the second most common disorder as a result of the degeneration of brain cells.
 The condition affects around 1 million Americans and worldwide about 1 in 600 people over the age of 65 suffer from Parkinson’s.
-In this article we look at how to prevent Parkinson’s disease.
+In this article, we look at how to prevent Parkinson’s disease.
 We also look at the disease progression and its risk factors.

 The condition was initially described around two centuries ago, but researchers are still trying to unravel exactly what causes the changes in the brain.
 There is still no treatment to cure or stop the progression of the disease.
 However, as for other chronic conditions associated with aging, it is becoming clear that healthy habits slow down the aging process and prevent or delay the onset of Parkinson’s disease.